Maria Hertogh: The riots and subsequent trials

-After the riot, the police set up a special investigation unit which detained 778 people, among them Karim Ghani.
+After the riot, the police set up a special investigation unit that detained 778 people, among them Karim Ghani.
 Out of these, 403 were released unconditionally and 106 were released on various conditions (they generally had to report to the police station monthly and adhere to a curfew after dark).
 The police eventually brought rioting charges against 200 people, of whom 25 were acquitted, 100 were convicted, 62 were referred to the Enquiry Advisory Committee and seven were brought to trial at the Assize Court for wanton killing and five of them were subsequently sentenced to death on the gallows.
 One of the five that was sentenced to the gallows was A.K.S.
-Othman Ghani, a respected Indian businessman from Madras, the founder of the once famous Jubilee Cafe and Restaurant.
+Othman Ghani, a respected Indian businessman from Madras.

 On 25 August 1951, Tunku Abdul Rahman, who would later become the first Prime Minister of Malaysia, took over as the president of UMNO, a Malay-centric party.
 He immediately set out to save the five on death row.
 Having garnered support from the Muslim population, Abdul Rahman placed pressure on the authorities, who finally gave in.
 The British government was expecting their role as the colonial master to end very soon and did not wish to leave behind grim memories.
 The death sentences for all five were commuted to life imprisonment.